4Science/rioxxintegration/README.md

 <p><b>rioxxterms:project</b>
 <br>
-The RIOXX patch will attempt to match the rioxxterms:project details against funders in the fundref-registry (see <a href="https://github.com/atmire/RIOXX#XMLUI-only">https://github.com/atmire/RIOXX#XMLUI-only</a>) first on funder_id and, as a fallback, on funder_name.
+The RIOXX patch will attempt to match the rioxxterms:project details against funders in the fundref-registry (see [5.
+Load Fundref authority data](#load-fundref-data)) first on funder_id and, as a fallback, on funder_name.
 If a match is found, the DSpace metadata fields rioxxterms.identifier.project, rioxxterms.funder and rioxxterms.funder.project will be filled with respectively the Project/grant-number, the Funder name, and the internal key registered in DSpace for this project.
 If no match can be found, the metadata field rioxxterms.newfunderprojectpair will be filled with the full details, with the intention that these are curated by a repository manager/reviewer and funder details manually added to the registry.</p>
 <p><b>rioxxterms.newfunderprojectpair</b>
 <br>
 This metadata field is created when no funder is found in the DSpace Funder Registry that matches that supplied via SWORD in the rioxxterms:project XML element.
 The value of this field is filled in with the information received via SWORD in this format: